Koopertrooper3/Fake-Stack-Overflow/README.md

 1. **Preparation:**
    - Ensure Node.js and npm (Node Package Manager) are installed on your system.
    - Install MongoDB and start a local instance.
 Refer to the official MongoDB documentation for installation instructions.
-   - Clone the Fake StackOverflow repository from [repository link].
+   - Clone the Fake StackOverflow repository.

 2. **Setting Up the Server:**
    - Navigate to the `server` directory of the cloned repository.